Table of Contents

 These security measures ensure that the user is granted access to the systems only after providing two or more pieces of evidence of their identity.
 These control methods involve:

-- Physical objects: token, electronic chip, NFC chip, etc.
+- Physical objects: tokens, electronic chips, NFC chips, etc.

 - Biometric traits: facial recognition, fingerprint, voice recognition